 7. Product enhancement

 The role of a material manager is crucial when it comes to the improvement of the quality of a product.
-The quality of a product can be improved by the usage of the material of good quality.
+The quality of a product can be improved by the usage of a material of good quality.

 The material manager works with the product manager to decide what is to be done to improve the quality of the product and what quality of the material is required to do so.
-Then it becomes the job of a material manager to obtain required from the suppliers.
+Then it becomes the job of a material manager to obtain the required from the suppliers.